Skip to content

 Use the cheapest process that proves the point

 FDM is usually right for early geometry and fit.
 SLA is better for detail and presentation.
-SLS is stronger for nylon parts, clips, and compact production-like batches.
+FDM nylon is the pick for clips, snap features, and parts that take repeated load.

 FAQ